 If the IRS accepts your settlement offer, you have two payment options to choose from:

-- Periodic payments: You can submit the initial payment with the application.
+• Periodic payments: You can submit the initial payment with the application.
 Continue to pay the monthly installments while your application is reviewed.
-If the IRS accepts your offer, you can continue making tax payments until you fully pay the debt.
+If the IRS accepts your offer, you can continue making tax payments until you repay the debt.

 When Should You Seek Professional Advice?

 If you think settling your federal tax debt with the IRS is too complex or want to ensure the best outcome, it’s best to work with a tax attorney.
-The IRS does not readily accept Offer in Compromise, and proving that you qualify for OIC isn't easy.
+The IRS does not readily accept Offers in Compromise, and proving that you qualify for an OIC isn't easy.

 Form 433-A is a complex form, and if it isn’t filled out completely or correctly, the IRS will reject your application.
-If you want to improve your chances of a successful income, working with a tax professional who can help with your case is best.
+If you want to improve your chances of a successful outcome, try working with a tax professional.
 Get a free consultation to determine the right course of action.

 The Bottom Line on Settling With the IRS

 Settling with the IRS by yourself may seem complex, but with the right information and preparation, you can navigate the process confidently.
-Consider the IRS to be your partner, not an opponent.
+Consider the IRS your partner, not an opponent.